elmtree-askmo/cloudcannon-app/content/learn/engineering/what-is-the-formula-for-calculating-electrical-power-in-a-circuit-and-what-are-its-units.md

 url: /learn/engineering/questions/what-is-the-formula-for-calculating-electrical-power-in-a-circuit-and-what-are-its-units
 score: -1.0
 related_article1:
+    id: 167944
+    title: >-
+        Explain the concept of energy conservation in electrical circuits.
+    subject: Engineering
+    url: /learn/engineering/questions/explain-the-concept-of-energy-conservation-in-electrical-circuits
+related_article2:
     id: 167938
+    title: >-
-    title: What is Ohm's Law and how is it used to calculate current in a circuit?
+        What is Ohm's Law and how is it used to calculate current in a circuit?
     subject: Engineering
     url: /learn/engineering/questions/what-is-ohms-law-and-how-is-it-used-to-calculate-current-in-a-circuit
-related_article2:
-    id: 167939
-    title: How do you calculate the total resistance in a parallel circuit?
-    subject: Engineering
-    url: /learn/engineering/questions/how-do-you-calculate-the-total-resistance-in-a-parallel-circuit
 related_article3:
-    id: 167946
+    id: 167945
-    title: How does the voltage drop across a resistor affect circuit performance?
+    title: >-
+        What is electrical potential and why is it important in circuits?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-the-voltage-drop-across-a-resistor-affect-circuit-performance
+    url: /learn/engineering/questions/what-is-electrical-potential-and-why-is-it-important-in-circuits
 related_article4:
-    id: 167939
+    id: 167936
-    title: How do you calculate the total resistance in a parallel circuit?
+    title: >-
+        Explain the concept of conventional current and its direction in a circuit.
     subject: Engineering
-    url: /learn/engineering/questions/how-do-you-calculate-the-total-resistance-in-a-parallel-circuit
+    url: /learn/engineering/questions/explain-the-concept-of-conventional-current-and-its-direction-in-a-circuit
 related_article5:
-    id: 167938
+    id: 167942
-    title: What is Ohm's Law and how is it used to calculate current in a circuit?
+    title: >-
+        What is the difference between power absorbed and power delivered in resistors?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-ohms-law-and-how-is-it-used-to-calculate-current-in-a-circuit
+    url: /learn/engineering/questions/what-is-the-difference-between-power-absorbed-and-power-delivered-in-resistors
 ---

 &nbsp;